Posted by Michael Finkelstein | May 22nd, 2020

 For us here at SunRaven, as we begin to plant the garden, we are especially mindful of our need to create a foundation of resilience.
 For this, we rely on the microscopic world of bacteria and fungi.
 And to do that, we take care of our soil to make it friendly to our subterranean friends.

 Throughout the season we then keep an eye out for signs of disruption, if you will, poor health of our garden.
 The first signs are often pests or, God forbid, the eyesoring weed.
 But our response is not to kill them.
 The best method is to see them as harbingers of information that guide us to look deeper — back into the soil.
 The fact is, weeds are not the problem.
 They are a symptom of a collapsed ecosystem.
 And, this is the point: disease, including human disease, are symptoms of a collapsed ecosystem; in that sense, the breakdown of the body’s microbiome, just like in the garden.
+If you’re in need of pest control services, options like pest control savannah may be helpful in maintaining the health of your garden.
+A pest control professional is familiar with your needs and knows where to start.
+They also customize a pest control service based on your needs and location.

 It is an entirely new perspective on life, isn’t it?
 Weeds are a harbinger of trouble beneath the surface, which is so vital and welcome that we should thank them.
 And, more so, they are actually part of the solution.